On LASSO for Predictive Regression: Conclusion

-Another line of related literature concerns uniformly valid inference and forecasting after the LASSO model selection, see \citet*{Belloni2015uniforminf,belloni2018valid} or \citet*{hirano2017forecasting}, for example.
-These papers allow for model selection error by LASSO, and provide valid inference or prediction by introducing local limit theory with small departures from the true models.
-Combining these recent developments with our current LASSO theory with mixed roots would make for interesting future research.
+Another line of related literature concerns uniformly valid inference and forecasting after LASSO model selection; see \citet*{belloni2018valid,belloni2018uniformly} or \citet*{hirano2017forecasting}, for example.
+These papers allow for model selection error by LASSO and provide valid inference or prediction by introducing local limit theory with only small departures from the true models.
+Combining these recent developments with our current LASSO theory is anther exciting direction for future research.